evanbowman/blind-jump/README.md

 ## Installation

 This project uses make and makedepend as a build system.
 Currently, the game is Mac only, but uses cross-platform libraries and could easily be ported (uses SFML 2.3, required to compile project).
-To install on MacOS:
+To install on macOS:

 1. Resolve dependencies
 ```bash